Enselic/git-repo-language-trends/README.md

 # TODO
-* add line count to top 3 and --list
 * Add .tsv and .csv and .png and .svg CLI test cases
 * handle shallow clones
 * limit size of cache